whitefright/IFT220_Lab2/README.md

 9. Refresh your GitHub site and see if the changes are there
 10. Turn in a screenshot showing your commmits like this:
 ![](https://github.com/ericcase/IFT220_Lab2/blob/master/Lab2_Submit_Example.PNG)

+#this is a comment
+#this is another comment